ssagar1999/object-exercises/OBJECT_AS_THINGS.md

 ## Why are you Learning this?

-Since objects are the core concept behind Object Oriented Programming - what you are learning here at NSS - you are going to learn how to use objects to provide value and context to data in your applications.
+Since objects are the core concept behind Object Oriented Programming - you are going to learn how to use objects to provide value and context to data in your applications.
 As developers, we write software in order to automate processes that people already perform with real world things.
 Your code will represent those people and things as objects.

 ## Getting Started